NEMSLinux/nems-docs/nems-tools/nems-hero.rst

 NEMS Hero uses an RSA key pair to establish an SSH trust relationship between a NEMS Server and the NEMS Linux technical support team.
 This trust relationship self destructs once a NEMS Server has been running for more than 15 minutes.

-In order for a connection to be established, port forwarding must be setup on the network of the NEMS Server to allow a support technician remote SSH access to port 22 on the NEMS Server.
+In order for a connection to be established, the following conditions must be met:

+- port forwarding must be setup on the network of the NEMS Server to allow a support technician remote SSH access to port 22 on the NEMS Server,
+- the NEMS Server must have been rebooted within the past 15 minutes,
+- the NEMS Server must not have a ``/boot/no-hero`` file in place,
+- the NEMS Linux technical support representative must have our private RSA key,
+- the NEMS Linux technical support representative must know our strong password to access the private RSA key.

 ..
 Tip:: If desired, this functionality can be disabled on a
          self-hosted NEMS Server by creating a file ``/boot/no-hero``